Helping Your Child Manage Panic Attacks

 -

-Teach your child that a panic attack is a "false alarm," help to find an activity to shift attention away from fear, and say that the attack will end soon.
+Teach your child that a panic attack is a false alarm, help him or her find an activity that distracts from fears, and remind him or her that the attack will end soon.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.